NeMo Framework End-to-End Workflow Example

 The following is a list of requirements to follow this complete workflow:

-• An NVIDIA DGX Cloud Lepton cluster with at least 2x A100 or newer GPU nodes with 8 GPUs each.
+- An NVIDIA DGX Cloud Lepton cluster with at least 2x A100 or newer GPU nodes with eight GPUs each.

-• VS Code installed on a local machine.
-Download instructions here.
+- VS Code installed on a local machine.
+Download instructions are available here.

-• A shared filesystem with read/write access which is mountable in jobs.
+- A shared filesystem with read/write access that is mountable in jobs.

-• A Hugging Face account with an API token (setup steps in the following section).
+- A Hugging Face account with an API token (setup steps are provided in the following section).

-• A Weights & Biases account with an API token (setup steps in the following section).
+- A Weights & Biases account with an API token (setup steps are provided in the following section).

 Initial Setup